 Fighting Teen Pregnancy: Portrait of a Radical High School Program, 1971

-This is all, of course, good news at a time when so much of what we’re hearing about the state of Americans’ health — especially the ongoing obesity epidemic — is downright depressing.
-But it’s also worth remembering that teen pregnancy, and the societal issues associated with the issue, have been on the cultural, medical and even the political radar in the U.S. for a long time.
-Here, LIFE.com looks back four decades, to a remarkable cover story in the April 2, 1971, issue of LIFE magazine titled, quite simply, “Help for High School Mothers,” that chronicled the day-to-day lives of teen moms and moms-to-be in an otherwise typical southern California town called Azusa:
+In light of the recent (largely) good news about teen pregnancy rates in the U.S., LIFE.com looks back four decades, to a remarkable cover story in the April 2, 1971, issue of LIFE magazine titled, quite simply, “Help for High School Mothers,” that chronicled the day-to-day lives of teen moms and moms-to-be in an otherwise typical southern California town called Azusa:

-The vice-president of a senior high school class in Redondo Beach, Calif., meanwhile, applauded the teen pregnancy program at Citrus Hill, but went to note that he felt “that the LIFE story was done in the epitome of poor taste.
+The vice-president of a senior high school class in Redondo Beach, Calif., on the other hand, applauded the teen pregnancy program at Citrus Hill, but went to note that he felt “that the LIFE story was done in the epitome of poor taste.
 The entire tone of the article was such that one would think the greatest way of getting through high school is by having babies.”